Has Italy been vaccinating the wrong people? Its daily coronavirus death tolls suggest so.

 “We need to continue the vaccination of people over 75 years of age and increase the vaccination of people with comorbidities, because statistics show us that they have a higher probability of being hospitalized or seriously affected,” Castex said.

 In assessing why Italy has gone off course, some experts point to a decentralized system of health care, in which the nation’s 20 regional governments have wide latitude to determine who gets shots.
-Though the central government’s health ministry laid out guidelines for whom to prioritize at the beginning of the rollout — front line health workers, nursing home residents, people over 80 and then essential workers — some regions have opened the doors wide to midcareer workers, while barely beginning to administer doses to those 70 and older.
+Though the central government’s Health Ministry laid out guidelines for whom to prioritize at the beginning of the rollout — front-line health workers, nursing home residents, people over 80 and then essential workers — some regions have opened the doors wide to midcareer workers, while barely beginning to administer doses to those 70 and older.

 In recent weeks, Italian newspapers have been full of stories about the vaccinations of chefs, models and magistrates.
 Several regional investigations have been launched.
-Italian Prime Minister Mario Draghi, who took office in February, in parliament two weeks ago accused some regions of “neglecting” the elderly, instead favoring groups “that have probably gained priority on the basis of their contractual strength.”
+Italian Prime Minister Mario Draghi, who took office in February, in Parliament two weeks ago accused some regions of “neglecting” the elderly, instead favoring groups “that have probably gained priority on the basis of their contractual strength.”

 For several weeks, Italy was giving shots to middle-aged workers because it had little other choice.
-The national drug regulator had advised that AstraZeneca be used only for those 55 and younger.
+The national drug regulator had advised that the Oxford-AstraZeneca vaccine be used only for those 55 and younger.
 But officials say even after that guidance was lifted — with AstraZeneca approved for the entire population — regions were slow to adjust their strategies.

 There are also questions about why certain young people received their shots.
-According to the government’s data, some 250,000 people in their 20s and 30s have been given doses even though they are neither teachers, health-care workers, nor law enforcement members — the essential groups.
-The health ministry did not respond to a question about the rationale for vaccinating those people.
+According to the government’s data, some 250,000 people in their 20s and 30s have been given doses even though they are not teachers, health-care workers or law enforcement members — the essential groups.
+The Health Ministry did not respond to a question about the rationale for vaccinating those people.
 In the government data, they are categorized as “other,” or “altro.”

-“In some regions they vaccinated journalists.
+“In some regions, they vaccinated journalists.
 In others, they vaccinated lawyers,” said Roberto Burioni, a professor of microbiology and virology at Vita-Salute San Raffaele University in Milan.
 “University professors have been vaccinated now, and they are working remotely.
 I don’t see the rationale behind this.
 It’s so foggy.”

 Abrignani said that in the wake of Draghi’s comments, the situation appears to be improving.
 Doses given to people 70 and older have accelerated over the past week.